becketalservices/beas-cnx-cloud/docs/AWS/chapter2.md

 * **Make sure you specify the VPC and all subnets of your EKS Cluster.**
 * **Add the Security groups from your worker and infra node to the Security Group of your EFS File System.**
-  **This security group was created during step 1.4 Launch and Configure Amazon EKS Worker Nodes**
+  **This security group was created automatically during step 2.2 Create the EKS environment**

+The security group is named `eksctl-<EKSName>-cluster-ClusterSharedNodeSecurityGroup-<Random String>`

-### 1.5.2 Create Kubernetes resources
+### 2.5.2 Create Kubernetes resources

 **Storage Class**